-FCL signs safety partnership
+FCL signs safety agreement

 December 19, 2016

-Federated Co-operatives Limited (FCL) has declared its dedication to workplace safety by signing a three-year strategic partnership agreement with Safe Saskatchewan.
+Federated Co-operatives Limited (FCL) has declared its dedication to workplace safety by signing a three-year strategic agreement with Safe Saskatchewan.

 “For FCL, this is a natural progression of what we are trying to do around creating knowledge for the proponents of health and safety in Saskatchewan,” said Tom Kishchuk, FCL's Vice-President of Operational Support.
-“We think the partnership will be a good way to increase our visibility as a leader in health and safety in Saskatchewan.
+“We think the agreement will be a good way to increase our visibility as a leader in health and safety in Saskatchewan.
 Plus, becoming a representative on the board will help us reach our goal of reducing injures within our organization and beyond.”

 FCL will help to provide oversight for the strategy that supports the Safe Saskatchewan vision of an injury-free Saskatchewan.
 FCL will also play a role in the promotion of Mission: Zero.